Shocking photo shows snow problem in Swiss ski area

 Sharp criticism of the use of snow cannons in ski areas despite very mild temperatures

 The desire to ski had also disappeared from a user at this sight: “For me, that has nothing to do with skiing.
-So I’d rather leave the skis behind before hitting the slopes.”
+I’d rather leave the skis there before I hit the slopes.”
 Many other Twitter users denounced the fact that artificial snow in ski areas without natural precipitation is bad for the environment.
 The question of the level of energy costs was also raised several times.

 Some users found even clearer words for the sad “snowy landscape” in Appenzell.
 They described the picture as “perverse”, “deviant”, “pure decadence” and “disgrace”.
 But it’s not just in our Swiss neighbors that the ski areas are struggling with the weather.
 In Bavaria too, plus grades are currently affecting winter sports enthusiasts – skiing is only possible on a few slopes. (kh)